JonDevOps/JonDevOps/README.md

 - 👋 Hi, I’m @JonDevOps
 - 👀 I’m interested in full-stack web 3 development
 - 🌱 I’m currently learning Python, JavaScript, Solidity
-- 💞️ I’m looking to collaborate on open source software that will be useful to many developers projects accross the globe
+- 💞️ I’m looking to collaborate on open source software that will be useful to many developers projects across the globe
 - 📫 How to reach me https://jonathanjackson.dev

 <!---